We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 It’s difficult to stop hairline recession once it has started.
 For many people, hair loss is caused by a combination of genetics and aging.

-If you’re experiencing hair loss, know that there are a growing number of therapies, treatments, and at-home remedies that can help make your hair healthy and appear full.
+If you’re experiencing hair loss, know that there are a growing number of therapies, treatments, and at-home remedies that can help improve hair health and appearance.

 A receding hairline is most often linked to aging and hereditary factors.